gitjournal

 Take notes in markdown from your mobile with GitJournal

-GitJournal is an Android and iOS application that allows us to create and edit text files in markdown format, synchronized with a Git repository.
+GitJournal is an Android and iOS application that allows the creation and editing of text files in Markdown format, synchronized with a Git repository.

-You have probably already become accustomed to managing your notes in Markdown format, for example with Visual Studio Code, the popular Obsidian, or the Open Source Joplin.
+You’ve probably already gotten used to managing your notes in Markdown format, for example with Visual Studio Code, the popular Obsidian, or the Open Source Joplin.

-To use it, we just have to install the application and configure our Git repository with the authentication data.
+To use it, we simply need to install the application and configure our Git repository with authentication data.

 gitjournal-screenshot

-In addition, it has a tree view, which in my opinion could be improved.
-It is very large and it is difficult to find the folder we want, if we have several nested folders.
+Furthermore, it has a tree view, which in my opinion has room for improvement.
+It’s very large and it becomes difficult to find the folder we want if we have several nested folders.

-In short, GitJournal is the best option I have found for managing notes in markdown format, with synchronization with Git.
+In short, GitJournal is the best option I’ve found for managing notes in Markdown format, with Git synchronization.
 It still has room for improvement, but

-GitJournal is free for Android, and costs $3.99 for iOS.
-It also has a paid version that adds additional features such as notes or backlinks.
+GitJournal is free for Android and costs $3.99 for iOS.
+Additionally, there is a paid version that adds extra features like notes or backlinks.

 It is available at https://gitjournal.io/, and in the Android and Apple stores.